 We all deserve leading happy lives.
 Adequate financial security is an important requirement for this.
 We make investments to secure our futures.
 But investing often causes stress.
 Therefore learning stress-free investing is all the more imperative.
 In this article, I will explore what causes investing stress and how to avoid it.

 What Causes Investing Stress?

-Fear of risk and fear of loss are the two main reasons for investing stress.
-Let us check them in a little more detail.
+Fear of risk and fear of loss are the two predominant reasons for investing stress.
+Let us examine them in a little more detail.

 Fear of Risk

 We are all afraid of taking risks.
 It is quite natural.
 But not taking risks is the biggest risk I could take.

 Further, as Warren Buffett says risk comes from not knowing what we are doing.
 The risk is not attached to any particular investment or instrument like stock or bond.